Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Acknowledgments

 \section{Acknowledgments}

-I would like to express my gratitude to my advisor, Michael Shapiro, for his guidance and fruitful discussions for this research.
-I am also thankful to Leonid Chekhov for the insightful discussions that greatly improved my understanding of the general theory of the symplectic groupoid and cluster algebras.
-Furthermore, I would like to thank John Machacek and Eric Bucher for finding the reddening sequence when $n$ is even.
-Lastly, I would like to thank Alexander Shapiro, David Whiting, Gus Schrader, and Scott Neville for the invaluable conversations that greatly contributed to this article.
+The author is supported by NSF grant DMS-2100791.
+I am deeply grateful to my advisor, Michael Shapiro, for his constant guidance and many fruitful discussions throughout this research.
+I also thank Leonid Chekhov for insightful conversations that greatly enriched my understanding of symplectic groupoids and cluster algebras.
+I am grateful to John Machacek and Eric Bucher for their assistance in identifying the reddening sequence for even $n$.
+I would also like to thank Linhui Shen for pointing out that the projection from the doubled quiver does not preserve the Poisson bracket, an assumption made in an earlier arXiv version of this work.
+Finally, I thank Alexander Shapiro, David Whiting, Gus Schrader, and Scott Neville for invaluable conversations that contributed to the development of this work.

 { }